Hornbill-Docs/esp-config/esp-config/security/single-sign-on.md

 Name	Required	Description
 contact:firstName	No	The users given/first name
 contact:lastName	No	The users given/last name
-contact:jobTitle	No	The users job title within the organisation contact:phone	No	The users phone number contact:email	No	The users e-mail address contact:company	No	The name of the company the user works at
+contact:jobTitle	No	The users job title within the organization contact:phone	No	The users phone number contact:email	No	The users e-mail address contact:company	No	The name of the company the user works at